-Where a student is suspected of plagiarising, cheating or conspiring, AHSI will take the necessary steps to detect if this has occurred by comparing work with electronic reference materials, internet resources and the work of other students, using electronic plagiarism detection software, comparing work against various academic databases and referring to our plagiarism register or any other appropriate method.
+Where a student is suspected of plagiarising, cheating or conspiring, AHSI will take the necessary steps to detect if this has occurred by comparing work with electronic reference materials, internet resources and the work of other students, using electronic plagiarism detection, comparing work against various academic databases and referring to our plagiarism register or any other appropriate method.

 If you are found to have plagiarised, cheated or conspired, you will be given an opportunity to respond to the allegations.
-If you are found to have plagiarised, cheated or conspired, we will be required to take disciplinary action which is likely to require you to re-sit the assessment.
+If you are found to have plagiarised, cheated or conspired, we will take disciplinary action which is likely to require you to resit the assessment.